Skip to content

 Container Image Trust

-Sockguard enforces image signatures at run time — blocking create or exec calls for images that aren't signed or don't match a trusted digest.
+Sockguard enforces image signatures at deployment time — blocking container or swarm-service creates whose images aren't signed or don't match a trusted digest.
 11notes has no image-trust layer.

 Signed Policy Bundles